 Imagine you’re an executive for a popular magazine in the middle of a dilemma.
-You’re noticing that your website is starting to gain a lot of traction while your physical copy sales aren’t what they used to be.
+You’re noticing that your website is gaining traction while your physical copy sales are declining.
 You don’t have a great grasp on how web publications work, so this shift is putting you in a bind.
-You need to figure out a course of action quickly.
+You need to figure out a course of action quickly, but aren’t sure where to start.

 What is Strategy Consulting?